-Since its advent during the Green Revolution, chemical fertilizers have been used in increasing quantities for household gardening and commercial agriculture worldwide.
-Such fertilizers have detrimental impacts to the environment, contributing to nutrient runoff and aquatic dead zones.
+Chemical fertilizers have been used in increasing quantities for household gardening and commercial agriculture worldwide since their advent during the Green Revolution.
+Such fertilizers have detrimental impacts on the environment, contributing to nutrient runoff and aquatic dead zones.
 At the same time, water consumption for agricultural needs has skyrocketed.
 Alternative growing methods are urgently needed to reduce the impacts of plant cultivation.
-This experiment focuses on finding more sustainable growing methods that reduce chemical fertilizer or water usage and can be used at the household level for garden plants.
-Researchers hypothesized that the alternative growing methods would better encourage healthy plant growth as compared to a control.
-Several marigold and garden cress plants were observed over a 13 week period.
-Metrics for healthy plant growth were height at first bloom, measuring each plant from base to tallest point, growing time, counted from day of sprout until the end of the experiment, and survival rate, calculated by dividing the amount of surviving plants that bloomed over the amount of plants that sprouted.
-The results indicated that the treatments did not have a statistically significant effect on marigold and garden cress growth times in addition to marigold heights, but the DWC (deep water culture) treatment for garden cress plants significantly increased the height at first bloom compared to the control group.
+This study focused on finding more sustainable growing methods that reduce chemical fertilizer or water usage and can be used at the household level for garden plants.
+We hypothesized that the alternative growing methods would better encourage healthy plant growth as compared to a control.
+Several marigold (Tagetes patula L.) and garden cress (Lepidium sativum) plants were observed over a 13-week period.
+Metrics for healthy plant growth were height at first bloom, measured for each plant as the distance from the base to the tallest point; growing time, counted from day of sprout until the end of the experiment; and survival rate, calculated by dividing the number of surviving plants that bloomed by the number of plants that sprouted.
+The results indicated that the treatments did not have a statistically significant effect on marigold and garden cress growth times in addition to marigold heights.
+However, the deep water culture (DWC) treatment for garden cress plants significantly increased the height at first bloom compared to the control group.
 For survival rate, the treatments had little effect on the garden cress, but the eggshell grounds, wick system, and DWC system groups outperformed the control group for marigolds.

 Introduction

 Approximately 12,000 years ago, humanity developed agriculture, ending their formerly nomadic and hunter-gatherer lifestyle.
 Multiple factors led to this.
 The end of the last Ice Age set up favorable conditions for crops to grow.
-As a result of this, humanity began to harvest these plants, slowly transitioning to depend more on and expand their fields.
+As a result of this, humanity began to harvest these plants, slowly transitioning to increasingly depend on and expand their fields.
 Permanent settlements developed around these agricultural sites, and civilizations prospered (1).

-As agriculture has evolved, more complex techniques developed.
+As agriculture has evolved, more complex techniques have been developed.
 For instance, slash-and-burn agriculture, the practice of burning areas of fertile land and allowing the ashes to resupply nutrients to the ground, has sustained crop yields for millennia (2).
 Later, improved techniques and tools developed, boosting productivity.
 For instance, crop rotation was used to improve the longevity and nutrient content of fields, and the seed drill reduced the amount of waste caused by avian predation on exposed seeds (3).

 Most recently, the Green Revolution introduced modern technology into commercial and domestic agriculture, featuring chemical fertilizers and pesticides.
-Such chemical products have repercussions on the environment, namely increased phosphorous and nitrate concentrations from runoff (4).
-Excess nutrients enter bodies of water to create large algal blooms that can clog waterways and create “dead-zones,” where aquatic species cannot thrive, due to the oxygen-consuming decomposition of dead algae (5).
+Such chemical products have repercussions for the environment, namely increased phosphorous and nitrate concentrations from runoff (4).
+Excess nutrients enter bodies of water to create large algal blooms that can clog waterways and create “dead zones,” where aquatic species cannot thrive, due to the oxygen-consuming decomposition of dead algae (5).